 6 Now there were six stone water jars there for the Jewish rites of purification, each holding twenty or thirty gallons.[a]
 7 Jesus said to the servants, “Fill the jars with water.”
 And they filled them up to the brim.
 8 And he said to them, “Now draw some out and take it to the master of the feast.”
 So they took it.
 9 When the master of the feast tasted the water now become wine, and did not know where it came from (though the servants who had drawn the water knew), the master of the feast called the bridegroom 10 and said to him, “Everyone serves the good wine first, and when people have drunk freely, then the poor wine.
 But you have kept the good wine until now.”
 11 This, the first of his signs, Jesus did at Cana in Galilee, and manifested his glory.
 And his disciples believed in him.

-12 After this he went down to Capernaum, with his mother and his brothers[b] and his disciples, and they stayed there for a few days.
+12 After this he went down to Capernaum, with his mother, his brothers, his sisters and his disciples, and they stayed there for a few days.

-The changing of water to wine by our Lord, is considered by many Biblical scholars to be symbolic how faith in Jesus Christ transforms the believer into a new creature.
-And our third Scripture verse for today describes how the spirit of God came upon our Lord, after he was baptised in the River, Jordan:
+The changing of water to wine by our Lord is considered by many Biblical scholars to be symbolic of how faith in Jesus Christ transforms the believer into a new creature.

 13 Then Jesus came from Galilee to the Jordan to John, to be baptized by him.
 14 John would have prevented him, saying, “I need to be baptized by you, and do you come to me?”
 15 But Jesus answered him, “Let it be so now, for thus it is fitting for us to fulfill all righteousness.”
 Then he consented.
 16 And when Jesus was baptized, immediately he went up from the water, and behold, the heavens were opened to him,[a] and he saw the Spirit of God descending like a dove and coming to rest on him; 17 and behold, a voice from heaven said, “This is my beloved Son,[b] with whom I am well pleased.”

-All three Epiphany scripture verses demonstrate how our Lord manifests or expresses his power and presence: by his birth, his miracles and by way of the Holy Spirit.
-All three accounts take place between the birth and crucifixion of Jesus, while he walked on the earth as a man who the angels called the son of God, but referred to himself modestly as the son of man.
+All three Epiphany scripture verses demonstrate how our Lord manifests or expresses his Divine power and presence: by his birth, his miracles and by way of the Holy Spirit.
+All three accounts take place between the birth and crucifixion of Jesus, while he walked on the earth as a man who the angels called the son of God, but who chose to refer to himself, more modestly, as the son of man.